-This facility allows a user-written transaction to retrieve batch data from the Connect:Enterprise Batch Queues.
+This facility allows a user-written transaction to retrieve batch data from the Sterling Connect:Enterprise Batch Queues.
 Header data is omitted from the following discussion.
 The header on the initial IPS is a full header.
 The initial IPS on each REQUEST contains a flow control flag that indicates SEND (H00SSEND) or SEND in combination with another flow control command, generally RECEIVE (H00SSR).
-All IPSs returned with batch data by Connect:Enterprise are formatted with a mini header.
+All IPSs returned with batch data by Sterling Connect:Enterprise are formatted with a mini header.
 See the previous discussion for clarification of header data fields and content.

 All IPSs are formatted by the user-written API and passed to the CICS interface through a CICS LINK command.
-The request (initial) IPS is then transmitted (using LU6.2 facilities) to Connect:Enterprise.
+The request (initial) IPS is then transmitted (using LU6.2 facilities) to Sterling Connect:Enterprise.
 The flow control flag in the request IPS must be SEND then RECEIVE.
-This flow control flag setting indicates that the request is sent to Connect:Enterprise and a response (batch data) is returned by Connect:Enterprise.
-The CICS interface transmits the IPS to Connect:Enterprise and waits for the response.
-The response from Connect:Enterprise contains batch data records from the requested batch.
+This flow control flag setting indicates that the request is sent to Sterling Connect:Enterprise and a response (batch data) is returned by Sterling Connect:Enterprise.
+The CICS interface transmits the IPS to Sterling Connect:Enterprise and waits for the response.
+The response from Sterling Connect:Enterprise contains batch data records from the requested batch.

 After processing the batch data record(s), the user-written API must set H00RETCD to indicate the acceptance (RC= zero) or rejection (RC= nonzero) of the batch data just processed.
-This return code value is used by the CICS interface to determine whether processing continues and to provide confirmation to Connect:Enterprise for each end of file that is encountered during batch data extraction.
+This return code value is used by the CICS interface to determine whether processing continues and to provide confirmation to Sterling Connect:Enterprise for each end of file that is encountered during batch data extraction.

 After setting the return code, the user-written API must check the flow control flag for H00END.
 If the flow control flag does not indicate H00END, the new flow control flag must indicate RECEIVE (H00SRECV) to receive the remaining batch data.
-If the flow control flag indicates H00END, the new flow control flag must indicate SEND (H00SSEND or in some combination) to initiate additional processing or QUIT (H00SQUIT) to cause the connection to Connect:Enterprise to terminate.
+If the flow control flag indicates H00END, the new flow control flag must indicate SEND (H00SSEND or in some combination) to initiate additional processing or QUIT (H00SQUIT) to cause the connection to Sterling Connect:Enterprise to terminate.
 The completed IPS is again given to the CICS interface through a CICS LINK command.
-The CICS interface executes the flow control flag explicitly to receive additional processing or terminate additional processing or terminate the connection to Connect:Enterprise.
+The CICS interface executes the flow control flag explicitly to receive additional data or provide confirmation at end of file (using the H00RTNCD value) and then initiate additional processing or terminate the connection to Sterling Connect:Enterprise.

-The following diagram shows the events that occur when a user-written API initiates a REQUEST transaction to retrieve batch data from the Connect:Enterprise Batch Queues.
+The following diagram shows the events that occur when a user-written API initiates a REQUEST transaction to retrieve batch data from the Sterling Connect:Enterprise Batch Queues.
 Understanding the steps that the user must complete as well as the order in which the steps are completed will help you understand the REQUEST transaction processing flow.
-In the following diagram, two batches of data are returned by Connect:Enterprise.
+In the following diagram, two batches of data are returned by Sterling Connect:Enterprise.
 Notice that the flow control flag (H00CFCTL) is specified each time the CICS interface is LINKed.